prtkgpt/questdb.io/docs/packages/binaries.md

 ### Remove

-`remove` - removes the Windows questdb service.
+`remove` - removes the Windows QuestDB service.
 It will no longer start at startup.

 :::note